Morawa Museum banner

 McGINNESS's enterprise in starting QANTAS with Hudson FYSH and grazier Fergus McMASTER is well documented, with the company coming officially into being in 1920.
 However, differences began to arise between FYSH and McGINNESS and in October 1922 McGINNESS resigned and left QANTAS.
 He was just 25 years old.

 Paul McGINNESS moved to Western Australia in 1923 and decided to take up farming.
 He had grown up on a farm in Victoria so he wasn't a complete novice.
 He met and married Dorothy BAXTER in September 1924 in Perth and after a short honeymoon the couple moved to Morawa.
-Dorothy stayed at a boarding house in Morawa whilst Paul lived in a tent on the property he had selected and cleared the raw land.
+Dorothy stayed at a boarding house in Morawa whilst Paul lived in a tent on the property he had selected, Mount Morawa, now known as Mount Marvel, and cleared the raw land.
+Eventually some 1500 acres of land was cleared and fenced, wells sunk and equipped with windmills for water supply, and stock of 2,000 sheep purchased as well as 6 draught horses and one riding horse.
+There was also a milking cow.
+McGINNESS borrowed money from the bank to also purchase a Twin City tractor, a Smith drill, a Beaver disc plough, a Sunshine harvester, a second-hand Chevrolet truck, and an engine to run the shearing shed and chaff cutter.
+A home of mud and cement bricks was built by Paul for his family using a plan from the 'Veteran Housing Project' files.
+Once the house was liveable, Dorothy moved to the farm to be with her husband.
+The first wheat crop was sown and a small vegetable garden started near the house.